 Native Voice One – Koahnic Broadcast Corporation

 The Annenburg National Native Voice Studios

-PRCA World Champion Steer Wrestler, Hunter Cure of Holiday, Texas won his title in one of the tightest competitions in ProRodeo history.
+This week we revisit PRCA World Champion Steer Wrestler, Hunter Cure of Holiday, Texas won his title in one of the tightest competitions in ProRodeo history.
 A very modest man that credits his friend and hazer, Riley Duvall and his team of horses that he helped develop.
 Word With a Champ is pleased to have this genuine person and cowboy visit with us for NV1 Radio Network.